MAkzent/Betminion1.0/README.md

 ## Setting up

 First you need to set up another twitch account for your bot.
 And make sure to make it a mod on your main twitch channel.
-Then go to http://twitchapps.com/tmi/ and retrieve OAuth token for your account, you'll need it later.
+Then go to http://twitchapps.com/tmi/ and retrieve OAuth token for your bot account, you'll need it later.

 ## Installation